Super Shotgun Exterminator

 Super Shotgun Exterminator is a short, 5-week academic project with a team of designers from DigiPen.
 For this project, I was the producer, level designer, and user researcher!

-We came into the project and quickly agreed on three ideas:
+We came into the project and quickly agreed on a couple ideas:

 This quickly became our take on “kill it with fire”, but instead, we give you a shotgun… for when the bugs are just that big.